Dr Albertine Fox

 My first monograph, entitled Godard and Sound: Acoustic Innovation in the Late Films of Jean-Luc Godard (I.B.Tauris, 2017), re-evaluates the multimedia work of the Swiss-French filmmaker Jean-Luc Godard from an auditory perspective, expanding current typologies of film sound and prompting new debates about the relationship between sound, the moving image, and the film spectator.
 This book was based on my PhD thesis and it came out in paperback with Bloomsbury in 2020.

 In 2014, I received the Susan Hayward Prize by the Association for Studies in French Cinema, and in 2012 I was awarded the R.H.
 Gapper Postgraduate Essay Prize by the Society for French Studies for my work on Godard's cinema.
-Prior to this, in 2007, I won Joint runner-up in the R.H.
-Gapper Undergraduate Essay competition, run by the Society for French Studies, for an essay on three novels by Marguerite Duras.
+Prior to this, in 2007, my undergraduate essay on three novels by Marguerite Duras was awarded a Joint runner-up prize in the R.H.
+Gapper Undergraduate Essay competition, run by the Society for French Studies.
 This was published in 2008 as the short article 'Writing the Rhythms of Desire: Le Ravissement de Lol V. Stein, L’Amour and L’Amant' in French Studies Bulletin, A Quarterly Supplement.

 PhD and MA supervision